San Antonio, Texas: Contamination from Kelly Air Force Base Is Suspected of Causing Sickness and Death Among Residents in Adjacent Latino Community

 Purple cross indicates cancer incidence

-Photo: Steve Lerner
+Photo: Steve Lerner |

+Guadalupe and Robert Alvarado, Sr. have lived across the Union Pacific railroad tracks from Kelly Air Force Base, in San Antonio, Texas for the past 37 years.
+A purple wooden cross, erected outside their white clapboard home signifies that someone inside is either living with cancer or died from it.
+Guadalupe Alvarado suffers from thyroid cancer and diabetes that she thinks were caused by the huge toxic plume of chemical contamination that leaked from the base over several decades.
+The toxins, some of which cause cancer, leaked into a shallow aquifer and spread for miles under the homes of an estimated 22,000 to 30,000 residents in the surrounding working class, Latino communities.
 “A lot of us witnessed loved ones dying.
 I hurt when good friends died especially when they were people you grew up with.
 It hurt when they started falling sick with cancer and had to pay for chemo [therapy].
 Some were young and never had a chance to live a real life.
 It hurts now when we have young ones coming down with cancer and asthma.
 We didn’t ask for any of this to come down on us.
 On my street 15 died of cancer.
 We put up purple crosses.
 Now we see more and more purple crosses for kids,” she says.
 Her own daughter, Lisa, 37, has thyroid cancer.

 Guadalupe and Robert Alvarado, Sr.

-Photo: Steve Lerner
+Photo: Steve Lerner |

+Guadalupe’s husband, Robert Alvarado, Sr., 65, has severe liver and kidney disease.
+Alvarado also had an aneurism that left him legally blind; and his thyroid malfunctioned, he adds.
+Confronted with this array of medical problems his doctors asked him if he had been exposed to high levels of radiation.
+Alvarado told them he lived near the military base.
 “I’m angry.
 They shortened my life.
 I can’t prove it, but I’m more than suspicious,” says Alvarado whose feet are often so swollen that he cannot wear socks.
 His suspicions are reasonable given that a number of the chemicals in the contamination from the base are known to cause diseases from which his family suffers.
 For example, trichloroethene (TCE), a chemical used in large quantities on the base to clean metal parts, is a probable carcinogen linked to liver and kidney cancer, as well as birth defects.

 State health officials found elevated levels of liver cancer and birth defects in the impacted area but they say they cannot prove the increased incidence of disease was caused by the polluted aquifer.
 The liver cancer rate is about double the expected rate and has remained so over the past ten years, reports Melanie Williams, a cancer epidemiologist at the Texas Department of State Health Services.
-One report suggests that 500 cases of liver cancer have been diagnosed among residents who live near Kelly AFB since 1995.1 Another federal study found elevated kidney cancer rates in two zip codes -- 78221 and 78242 -- adjacent to the base.2 Birth defect rates were also found to be two to three times higher than expected.3
+One report suggests that 500 cases of liver cancer have been diagnosed among residents who live near Kelly AFB since 1995.
+1 Another federal study found elevated kidney cancer rates in two zip codes -- 78221 and 78242 -- adjacent to the base.
+2 Birth defect rates were also found to be two to three times higher than expected.
+3

 One of the routes of exposure, through which residents came into contact with the contaminated water in the shallow aquifer, which lies 5 to 30 feet below their homes, came from the many shallow wells illegally dug in the neighborhoods adjacent to the base.
 Some 75 of these wells have been capped by the Air Force over the last decade.
 “We know the people used the wells for drinking water,” says George Rice, a hydrologist.
-They were also likely used for watering gardens, washing cars, “and the children used the hoses the way children use hoses,” he adds.4 In other words they drank from the hose, sprayed each other, danced under the sprinklers, and bathed in plastic pools filled with the contaminated water.
+They were also likely used for watering gardens, washing cars, “and the children used the hoses the way children use hoses,” he adds.
+4 In other words they drank from the hose, sprayed each other, danced under the sprinklers, and bathed in plastic pools filled with the contaminated water.

 Robert Alvarado, Sr.

-Photo: Steve Lerner
+Photo: Steve Lerner |

 “I have struggled long and hard to support my family,” says Alvarado who, over the years, worked selling insurance and transporting human remains for the University of Texas Medical Center before ending his career working for Delta Airlines.
 “I was 57 when I got sick.
 They cut my work-life short.
 Guadalupe had to go back to work at a dry cleaners even though she is sick also,” he says.